bgraedel/arcos-gitbook/README.md

 Both code bases can handle segmented data and raster images, although the Python version contains additional optimizations and features to handle large datasets.

+# GUI

-Additionally, two dedicated interactive plugins for napari image viewer are available:
+Additionally, two dedicated interactive plugins for [napari image viewer](https://napari.org/stable/) are available:

 * [arcos-gui](https://github.com/bgraedel/arcos-gui) − to handle data from image segmentation
 * [arcosPx-napari](https://github.com/bgraedel/arcosPx-napari) − to handle raster images

+The napari plugins enables anyone without extensive programming knowledge to explore parameters through an intuitive GUI on a platform that emerges as a de-facto standard for viewing multidimensional images.

 # Publications